microsoft/scs25-copilot-studio-extensibility/docs/lab-04/index.md

     ![Activity Map after asking to list the available products in the Zava Amsterdam store.](./assets/ListAvailableProductsZavaAmsterdamActivityMap.png)

-    But now - we only did get actions, wouldn't it be good to also add something?
+    But now - we only got information from the MCP Server, but wouldn't it be good to also add something?

 1. Send the following message to your agent via the *Test your agent* panel: